jyeunicepark/blog/about.md

 About

-Hi, my name is Eunice.

-I love reading + writing, and most importantly, giving myself a good education.

-I just started to learn how to code and this is where I will share my books, my projects, and my thoughts.
+This github page is where I collect and consolidate my projects in coding, data analysis, and reading

+:)